16 Best note-taking apps for 2024

 Choosing these apps wasn’t a random process.
 These apps made it to our list because we looked at how well they worked in the real world.
 And we reviewed almost 40+ leading apps in different categories.

-We listened to what people who use these apps had to say (including ours), and we also tried them out ourselves to see how they perform.
+We listened to what people who use these apps had to say (including ours) and tried them out to see how they perform.
 So, it’s not just what the apps claim; it’s about how they work in practice, based on what real users and our team experienced.

 I wanted to ensure that every app featured here met specific criteria that truly matter to users.
 Here’s how I went about it: